Chronic Kidney Disease: Cardiovascular Disease and Dyslipidemia

 Nuclear scintigraphic imaging is a valuable adjunct to functional assessment and improves sensitivity for the detection of inducible ischemia.
 Prognostic value has been validated across the spectrum of patients with CKD including ESRD patients.
 A meta-analysis of myocardial perfusion single photon emission computed tomography (MSPECT)-based stress tests revealed that that the presence of scintigraphic evidence of inducible ischemia was associated with a four-fold increase in cardiac death and six-fold increase in MI.

 Coronary artery calcification score (CACS)

 Electron beam or multi-slice computed tomography (CT) scan may be employed to detect intimal calcification of the coronary arteries.
 The burden of coronary calcification is a highly sensitive predictor for the presence of significant (>50%) luminal stenosis in the general population.
 However, CKD is additionally associated with medial calcification of the coronaries, which contributes to CACS without necessarily increasing likelihood of atherosclerotic disease.

 Meanwhile, the obligatory exposure to contrast load can have significant sequelae.
-In the patient with advanced CKD, development of contrast-associated nephropathy may lead to a progressive and irreversible decline in renal function necessitating the initiation of renal replacement therapy.
+In the patient with advanced CKD, development of contrast-associated nephropathy may, on occasion, lead to a progressive and irreversible decline in renal function necessitating the initiation of renal replacement therapy.

-Even among patients on dialysis, contrast exposure may have significant adverse effects, including accelerated loss of residual renal function which may impact adequacy of clearance, particularly for patients on peritoneal dialysis who are often dependent on native kidney function.
+Even among patients on dialysis, contrast exposure may have significant adverse effects, including accelerated loss of residual renal function (which may impact adequacy of clearance), particularly for patients on peritoneal dialysis who are often dependent on residual kidney function.
 In non-oliguric patients, decline in urine output may lead to volume management issues and predispose to extracellular volume excess.